 - Prevent substance use among Clayton youth. - Reduce the prevalence of substance use disorders in Clayton. - Educate the Clayton community on key issues related to substance use disorders. - Advocate for policies and practices that prevent substance use among Clayton youth.

-Learn more about the All In Clayton Coalition at claytonschools.net/ allincoalition or by contacting Assistant Superintendent of Student Services Dr. Kashina Bell at kashinabell@claytonschools.net or 314-854-6023.
+Learn more about the All In Clayton Coalition at claytonschools.net/allincoalition or by contacting Project Coordinator Lili Schliesser at allincoalition@claytonschools.net 314-854-6745.

 Parent Advisory Council of Children with Educational Diversity (PAC.ED)